 He obtained his BA from Adelphi University and MBA from Hofstra University.
 Tom has served on a number of boards and is active in community and professional organizations.

-Mrs. Shari R. Metzger (Jurik), an adjunct instructor here at UMBC-Shady Grove since 2017, is a doctoral candidate in the Applied Developmental Psychology Ph.D. program at UMBC-main campus.
-Her dissertation focuses on children’s math utility conceptions (how useful children think math is outside of the school context) and how those conceptions relate to their parents’ conceptions and their math achievement.
-More generally, Shari Metzger’s research interests include schooling and educational development, children’s conceptions of mathematics and how those conceptions relate to motivation, home experiences, and achievement, and curriculum development and evaluation.
+Dr. Shari R. Metzger (Jurik), an adjunct instructor here at UMBC-Shady Grove since 2017, earned her Ph.D. in Applied Developmental Psychology at UMBC-main campus.
+Her dissertation focused on children’s math utility conceptions (how useful children think math is outside of the school context) and how those conceptions relate to their parents’ conceptions and their math achievement.
+More generally, Dr. Metzger’s research interests include schooling and educational development, children’s conceptions of mathematics and how those conceptions relate to motivation, home experiences, and achievement, and program evaluation.